creators: Brad Falchuk & Ryan Murphy

 Together the lack of time & focus to the new characters, the more open nature of supernatural events, the wider array of characters and the multi-layered story thread structure being even more vast than before.
-Makes the introductions to the new players and the sympathy we will feel towards them.
-Not settle in until a couple episodes later on.
+Makes the introductions to the new players and the sympathy we will feel towards them, not settle in until a couple episodes later on.
 Combined also with this season's villains that are even more unapologetic in their evil compared to before.
 Leaves you not lost, but in state of unevenness.
 Not knowing what could be the characters fates and who truly deserves redemption amongst them until a little later on again.

-Moreover and same as last season this show continues in pumping out episode by episode with an insane level of quality and passion.
+Moreover and same as last season this show continues in pumping out episode after episode with an insane level of quality and passion.
 From the actors pitch perfect performances, to some of best & most artistic direction seen on TV.
 With experimentation of film types, camera placement, TV scenario cliches of life and especially the incredible and well thought out scenes of violence, suspense and drama.
 Which always feel edited to perfection, guided to the smallest detail and felt by the audience to be either heartwarming, disgusting and agonizingly terrifying.

 However this season did have its moments of complete and unexpected oddness.
 One in particular is the song and dance sequence.
 While it did remain true to the specific character and her state of mind, it didn't remain true to the tone or atmosphere of the show.
 This is by far the worst mistake on part of the creators and they should have been a little bit more headstrong and left the "Glee" moments out of the show.

 Also some of the character fates are questionably abrupt and most would have thought that they would have played a bigger role in the end.
-Alas they didn't and even though they didn't.
-The ending was once again a moment of pure genius.
+Alas they didn't and even though they didn't the ending was once again a moment of pure genius.
 Bringing the show full circle to the beginning.
 With the ultimate truth being that violence begets violence, we change with trauma and ambition may lead us to our grave.